webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

 ## `devServer.socket`

 `string`

-The Unix socket to listen to (instead of a host).
+The Unix socket to listen to (instead of a hostname).

 __webpack.config.js__